About the FRG

 NDEE enters an administrative consent order with AltEn that supersedes the emergency orders issued in February 2021.
 However, despite the order, AltEn and its affiliated companies (and their management) continue to evade their obligations to finance or otherwise substantively address the environmental conditions at the site.

 NDEE conducts a groundwater investigation consisting of 7 direct-push borings and installing 2 monitoring wells (MW-EE1 and MW-EE2).
 Constituents are materially present in one of the direct-push groundwater samples taken adjacent to the Northwest Lagoon (SP-2), but the constituents are not consistent with those in the Northwest Lagoon water or any other monitoring well.
-NDEE testing has consistently shown no evidence of impacts to local drinking water.
+NDEE testing has consistently shown no evidence of impacts to local groundwater.

 The FRG continues to treat wastewater, treating over 18 million gallons by May 25.
 The water is tested and confirmed to comply with approved NDEE thresholds for land application.
 Over 9 million gallons of treated water is successfully applied to local fields as a nutrient-rich benefit for crop health.

 An additional monitoring well was installed by the FRG at the same location as NDEE’s direct-push boring SP-2 which indicated constituents were materially present.
 The analytical results from this well indicated that two pesticides were present at concentrations above groundwater screening levels identified by the NDEE as being appropriate for human health exposure.
 All other site groundwater samples collected since then have been well below screening levels.
-NDEE testing has consistently shown no evidence of impacts to local drinking water.
+NDEE testing has consistently shown no evidence of impacts to local groundwater.

 Repairs are made to Posi-Shell covering of wet cake due to cracks that formed from settling.
 There is no indication that these cracks resulted in any release of contact stormwater.
 The FRG will continue routine inspections, monitoring, and repairs as needed of the Posi-Shell.

 The FRG installs 3 additional monitoring wells on the AltEn site for expanded monitoring purposes and NDEE installs two additional monitoring wells.
 The FRG and NDEE sample all 10 wells on the AltEn site.
 The NDEE also samples 48 off-site wells.
 MW-5, the well immediately adjacent to the AltEn Northwest lagoon, continues to be the only groundwater monitoring well where constituents present in the lagoon water appear to have been materially present in the groundwater sample.
-NDEE testing has consistently shown no evidence of impacts to local drinking water.
+NDEE testing has consistently shown no evidence of impacts to local groundwater.

 FRG submits its final Water RAP for NDEE approval on October 14, 2022.

 The NDEE and the FRG continue conducting additional groundwater testing following the detection of active ingredients in one groundwater well adjacent to the Northwest AltEn lagoon.
 A final deep monitoring well was installed and groundwater is sampled; results will be shared when available.
-NDEE testing has consistently shown no evidence of impacts to local drinking water.
+NDEE testing has consistently shown no evidence of impacts to local groundwater.

 FRG treated 49 million gallons of water throughout the year, 29.4 million gallons of which has been applied to nearby farms as a nutrient-rich benefit for crop health, after working with the NDEE to meet several regulatory steps and secure permits required for this process.
 The FRG also has worked closely with the Saunders County Highway Department so that treated water can be safely piped under roads and onto nearby fields.